 - 1% fuel surcharge waiver on most petrol transactions

-- Reward points or cashback convertible into free fuel
+- Reward points or cashback are redeemable as free fuel

 - Higher rewards at partner petrol pumps

-- Annual fee waiver on yearly spending milestones
+- Annual fee waiver after reaching spending milestones

-- Extra rewards on groceries, bills or UPI payments
+- Extra rewards on groceries, utility bills, or UPI payments

-- Helps build credit history and CIBIL score
+- Helps build credit history and improve CIBIL score

 Which Type of Fuel Credit Card Should You Choose?